PipedreamHQ/pipedream/components/toggl/README.md

 - User interface: Access and integrate Toggl Track's intuitive user interface into applications.

-The API Reference has been updated to V9 and has been relocated [here](https://developers.track.toggl.com/)
+- The API Reference has been updated to V9 and has been relocated [here](https://developers.track.toggl.com/)
+- This current implementation in pipdream only utilizes time entries.
+Toggl also offers coverage at the workspace level down to the individual task level.
+The workspace docs located [here](https://developers.track.toggl.com/docs/api/workspaces) provide insight in how to begin creating workspaces and allowing other individuals to be added to those workspaces allowing the tracking of whole teams at a time.